japuus/landing-page-2024/README.md

 # landing-page-2024
-Odin project - landing page project
+This is part of Odin project - landing page project: https://github.com/japuus/landing-page-2024